Warren717/Elk-Stack/README.md

 - Filebeat: Monitors the log directories or specific log files and forwards them either to Elasticsearch or Logstash for indexing.

 - Metric Beat: Collects statistics and metrics of the system.
 We can monitor system health, CPU, and memory usage of the system we are working on.
+The statistics can also be forwarded to an output of choice.

 ### Using the Playbook